 What Can You Do with a Fashion Merchandising Degree?

 The career options available to fashion merchandising grads are wider than most people think.
 Potential employers and roles exist in retail, wholesale, advertising, journalism, marketing, manufacturing, and arts and culture:

-• Fashion Retail Stores – store management, retail allocation (effectively distributing and assigning stock to a company’s different retail locations by analysing shopper behaviors and preferences in each location), store layout, visual displays, and fashion events
+- Fashion Retail Stores – store management, retail allocation (effectively distributing and assigning stock to a company’s different retail locations by analyzing shopper behaviors and preferences in each location), store layout, visual displays, and fashion events

 - Fashion Import / Export

 - Fashion Advertising – creating fashion sector advertising campaigns

 - Fashion Journalism and Media – writing, copywriting, editing, and social media

 - Fashion Marketing / Market Research – fashion trend forecasting